 If there is a transfer that no United fan will forget, this will be the one.
 Cristiano Ronaldo left United for Real Madrid in the summer of 2009 after spending six successful years at Old Trafford.
 This was one of the most regrettable moments for everyone at Manchester United.

-Manchester paid £12m for Ronaldo in 2003 when he was just 18 years old.
-He matured under Fergie's tutelage and went on to win three Premier League titles and one UEFA Champions League title.
+The Red Devils paid £12 million for Ronaldo in 2003 when he was just 18 years old.
+He matured under Ferguson's tutelage and went on to win three Premier League titles and one UEFA Champions League title.

 He established himself as one of the best wingers in world football and at 24, had the world at his feet as he claimed his first Ballon d'Or award.

-He had much bigger dreams, and Ferguson could not stand in his way, as he joined Real Madrid in a record-breaking deal worth £80m.
-He has gone on to achieve a lot more at the Santiago Bernabeu, winning 4 UEFA Champions League titles and World Footballer of the Year awards apiece.
+He had much bigger dreams, and Ferguson could not stand in his way, as he joined Real Madrid in a record-breaking deal worth £80 million.
+He has gone on to achieve a lot more at the Santiago Bernabeu, winning four UEFA Champions League titles.